 I am a theoretical particle physicist with interests in many areas of High Energy

-I do research in Quantum Field Theory of the strong interactions (Quantum Chromodynamics) and Hadron Collider Phenomenology with a special focus on precision physics at the Large Hadron Collider (LHC).
+In particular, I do research in Quantum Field Theory of the Strong Interactions (Quantum Chromodynamics) and Hadron Collider Phenomenology with a special focus on precision physics at the Large Hadron Collider (LHC).

-I have expertise in the analysis of the structure of the proton, in particular Parton Distribution Functions (PDFs) of the proton, and in perturbative calculations for vector boson, top-quark pair, and QCD jet production at the LHC.
+I have expertise in the analysis of the structure of the proton, in particular proton Parton Distribution Functions (PDFs), and in perturbative calculations for vector boson, top-quark pair, and QCD jet production at the LHC.

-I have extensively worked on Physics Beyond the Standard Model (SM) and tested predictions of several extensions of the SM at the LHC to investigate possible signatures of New Physics.
+I have extensively worked in Physics Beyond the Standard Model (SM) and tested predictions of several extensions of the SM at the LHC to investigate possible signatures of new physics interactions.